lucalabs-de/mathyl/README.md

 # mathyl

-Yeah, yeah, I know -- it's another static site generator.
+Yeah, yeah, I know &ndash; it's another static site generator.
 Even though it seems that everyone has to write one, surprisingly none of them fit my requirements.

 I want to write a mathematics-heavy blog, so I need extensive LaTeX support &ndash; including the occasional tikZ drawing.
 Moreover, I want the actual writing to be as easy as possible, so Markdown based blog posts are a must.
 I would like to avoid any JavaScript in the output and don't want to touch Python with a 10-foot pole.